geut/nanomessage-rpc/README.md

 - `subscribe: (next: function) => UnsubscribeFunction`: Define a handler to listen for incoming messages.
 - `timeout: 10000`: Time (ms) to wait for the response of a request.
 - `concurrency: { incoming: 256, outgoing: 256 }`: Defines how many requests do you want to run in concurrent.
-- `valueEncoding: buffer-json`: Defines an [abstract-encoding](https://github.com/mafintosh/abstract-encoding) to encode/decode messages in nanomessage.
+- `valueEncoding: msgpackr`: Defines an [abstract-encoding](https://github.com/mafintosh/abstract-encoding) to encode/decode messages in nanomessage.

 #### `rpc.open() => Promise`